Photo from Pixabay

 This morning I read about a free program for Girl Scouts.
 The International Bipolar Foundation has created a program for all levels of Girl Scouts to create an understanding about mental health awareness.
 The program is online and when it is completed, just mail in the form and how many patches you need.

 Before you click away and say “This is not for my girls!”, please hear me out.
-As the mother of a recovering anorexic and another daughter with ADHD, I am well aware of the stigma that some people have towards mental illness.
+As the mother of a recovering anorexic, a son with ADHD and ODD and another daughter with ADHD, I am well aware of the stigma that some people have towards mental illness.
 When my older daughter began her steps towards recovery, I could tell no one.
 She was ashamed, embarrassed and thought that people would look at her differently if they knew about her disease.
 Only a handful of people knew, and in order to ensure her recovery, I kept my word and locked this painful secret inside.
 When she was ready, she let people know.

 Guess what?
 They still loved her and admired her courage.